maplibre/maplibre-gl-js-docs/README.md

 💡 If you receive an error related to `@mapbox/appropriate-images`, try `nvm use && npm start`.

-The examples section of the locally run documentation will use the GL JS version located in `../maplibre-gl-js/dist`, so make sure to have a working minified build in your local copy of the `maplibre-gl-js` repo (not the submodule; clone `maplibre-gl-js` into the same directory as `maplibre-gl-js-docs` and run `npm run build-dist` there).
+The examples section of the locally run documentation will use the GL JS version located in `../maplibre-gl-js/dist`, so make sure to have a working minified build in your local copy of the `maplibre-gl-js` repo; clone `maplibre-gl-js` into the same directory as `maplibre-gl-js-docs` and run `npm run build-dist` there).

 ## Committing and Publishing Documentation